 How Peakhour Aligns with Visa's Vision

-Peakhour's solutions directly support Visa's emphasis on preventing enumeration attacks through multiple layers of protection:
+Peakhour supports Visa's emphasis on preventing enumeration attacks through layered controls:

 1. Advanced Bot Detection

-Our Bot Management solution identifies and blocks automated attempts to test credentials by:
+Our Bot Management solution identifies and blocks automated credential testing by:

 - Detecting patterns indicative of enumeration attacks